If you’re a newcomer to the world of web hosting and unsure about the various factors to consider, fear not.

 - Total control of the server configuration (backend)

 Having a single server implies that you manage everything.
-However, dedicated hosting typically includes some provided maintenance and support.
+However, hosting typically includes some provided maintenance and support.

 Complete server control provides greater freedom, optimized site speed, stability, and performance.